 – Second rule – you need to eat the right kind of foods at certain times of the day.

 Following just the first or the second rule is not enough.
 Just look at someone who has a difficulty gaining muscle mass.
 That person carefully selects the food he eats, but never eats enough of that food.

 To be able to compose your ideal muscle plan you need some smart planning and some experimenting.
 In the list below there are 9 “experiments” you should try on yourself in order to create your muscle building plan.

 If you are not gaining muscle mass with your 2, 3 or even 4 meals a day, you simply need to eat more.
 It’s relatively easier to eat all your calories and macro nutrients if you eat 6 or even 7 smaller meals than 3 larger meals a day.

-Usually the quantity of protein you need to consume varies between 1.0-1.5 grams per lb of weight (depending on your build and metabolism).
-So if you are a 200 lb athlete, you will need to eat about 200-300 grams of protein every day in order to build more muscle mass.
+Usually the quantity of protein you need to consume varies between 1.0-1.2 grams per lb of weight (depending on your build and metabolism).
+So if you are a 200 lb athlete, you will need to eat about 200-250 grams of protein every day in order to build more muscle mass.

 240 g of protein divided in 6 meals is 40 g of protein per meal or 200g of chicken breasts.
 The calculations are easy, but often, sticking to the plan and eating is the hard part, and without enough protein the results are always bad.

-Follow the rule of 1.0 – 1.5 g/lb of protein per day, but take your biggest dose of protein on one critical moment – after your workout.
+Follow the rule of 1.0 – 1.2 g/lb of protein per day, but take your biggest dose of protein on one critical moment – after your workout.
 This is when your body needs protein the most.

 Carbohydrates in combination with protein create a specific hormonal state in the body, perfect for gaining muscle mass.
 They directly influence process in which amino acids are transported into muscle cells.
 They are also stored in the form of glycogen in the muscles, increasing them in size and weight.

 Start with 2.5-3 grams/lb of carbohydrates a day.
 This means that a 200 lb athlete should eat 500-600 grams of carbs every day in order to increase his muscle mass.
 Try to restrict or cut your carbs in your last 2-3 meals of the day.